cqxmzz/simonmail/README.md

 simonmail
 =========

-A simple email client with UI
+A simple email client with UI, using java socket programming